KevinWMatthews/blog_jekyll/_drafts/generators-in-python.md

   - iteration
 ---

+How to create classes that can be plugged into a `for` loop.

 If you're already comfortable with generators, look at the [generator cheat sheet](/python-generator-cheatsheet/).
 If you want an introduction to iterators, look at this [iterator](/iterators-in-python/) post.